16ajbm/glitch/README.md

 We will be following the [Git Flow](https://gamemakerblog.com/2023/07/13/how-to-use-git-flow-for-game-development/) branching model.

 ### Important Repository Rules
+This section may become obsolete as I now have a GitHub student membership which allows branch protection.

+***

 I have to write these out because they cannot be enforced by GitHub unless we have a Team membership.
 They are:
 - **DO NOT** push directly to `main`
 - **DO NOT** push directly to `develop`